doc1oo/LovelyComposerDocs/index_en.rst

 .. image:: img/rhythm_pattern.png

 It is a function that adds various rhythms and accompaniment to the chords entered in the chord part.
-(Therefore, if no chord is entered, nothing will sound.)
+(Therefore, if no chord is entered, it's will not work and nothing will sound.)

 .. image:: img/rhythm_pattern_main.png

-上の絵は、現在選択されているリズムパターンを表していて、左右の三角ボタンでパターンを変更できます。

-デフォルトの三本線アイコンでは、コードを純粋に和音で鳴らすだけですが、別パターンに変更するとリズムも刻むようになります。

-それぞれサブパターンが4種類あり、絵の下の 1 / 2 / 3 / 4 の中から1つを選ぶようになっています。選択されたものがカラー表示され、それ以外はグレーで表示されます。

-サブパターンの4番の右隣りのボタンは、リズムパターンの演奏速度（ページごとの小節数）です。x1は1ページに1小節、x2は1ページに2小節、x4は1ページに4小節のペースで演奏します。グレー表示時は曲設定の「ページあたりの小節数」の数値が使われます。
+The picture above shows the currently selected rhythm pattern, which you can change with the left and right triangle buttons.

+The default three-line icon only plays chords purely in chords, but changing to a different pattern will also add rhythm.

+There are 4 types of sub-patterns for each, and you can choose one from the 1/2/3/4 at the bottom of the picture.
+The selected ones are displayed in color, and the others are displayed in gray.

+The button to the right of the 4th sub-pattern is the playing speed of the rhythm pattern (number of bars per page). x1 plays 1 bar per page, x2 plays 2 bars per page, and x4 plays 4 bars per page.
+When grayed out, the value of "Number of bars per page" in the music settings is used.

 リズムパート設定